natesworksdev/Ryujinx/README.md

 ## Credits

-- [AmiiboAPI](https://www.amiiboapi.com) which is used in our Amiibo scanning implementation.
+- [AmiiboAPI](https://www.amiiboapi.com) is used in our Amiibo emulation.